Embroidermodder/Embroidermodder/README.md

 Originally I considered Kivy for the Python version, but that means getting the bindings to be reliable which is far more work.
 Instead we will have a seperate Python version of libembroidery for other people's projects which is hand translated from the C code.

+Currently we are grappling with out to set up gradle and XCode builds.

 ## Development